AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

     code_challenge_method=S256
 ```

-Each parameter in the authorization request serves a specific purpose:
+Each parameter in the authorisation request serves a specific purpose:

 - **client_id**: Your unique identifier assigned during registration (e.g., `6ovfxtjaivlpy`)
 - **redirect_uri**: Where ScotAccount sends users after authentication.
 Must exactly match your registered URI
-- **response_type**: Always `code` for the authorization code flow
+- **response_type**: Always `code` for the authorisation code flow
 - **scope**: Space-separated list of requested permissions. `openid` is mandatory
 - **state**: Random value for CSRF protection (you generate this)
 - **nonce**: Random value for replay protection (you generate this)